advaoptical/netemu/README.md

 * ```shell
   path/to/netmeu> gradle publishToMavenLocal
-  ...

   Task :compileJava
   ...

+  Task :publishPluginMavenPublicationToMavenLocal
+  ...

   BUILD SUCCESSFUL in ...
-  10 actionable tasks: 10 executed
+  13 actionable tasks: * executed, * up-to-date
   ```

-Everything is ready for starting your first EMU-Project or building, running, and contributing to existing EMU-Projects!
+Now, everything is ready for starting your first EMU-Project; or building, running, and contributing to existing EMU-Projects!

 ### Before you start coding... a quick NETMEU API overview